Posted on Tuesday, April 1st, 2025 at 9:00 am

 Establish a bedtime routine

-It also helps to get into and stick with a routine.
-Every night before bedtime, take a warm bath, read, brush your teeth, focus on a skincare routine, meditate, exercise, or do anything that relaxes you and signals to your body that it is time to unwind for the day.
+It also helps to establish and stick to a routine.
+Every night before bedtime, take a warm bath, read, brush your teeth, focus on a skincare routine, meditate, exercise, or do anything that relaxes you and signals to your body clock that it is time to unwind for the day.

 Change your sleep environment for better rest

 Your environment can play a significant role in helping you get to bed earlier and stay in bed for the night.
 Keep your room comfortable and dark.
 Most people are more comfortable in a cooler environment at night, so set your thermostat accordingly or have fans in your room to maintain a comfortable temperature.
 Add comfortable sheets to your bed, making it a cozy place you want to sink into at night.
 Some people also find that soothing scents like lavender make them feel more relaxed and ready for bed.
-Make your bedroom a sleep escape.
+Make your bedroom a sleep medicine escape for your sleep problems.

 Limit certain foods and beverages

-Alcohol may be a depressant, but having a few drinks before bed doesn’t improve your sleep.
+Alcohol may be a depressant, and alcohol is also linked to insomnia, but having a few drinks before bed doesn’t improve your sleep.
 It makes it worse.
 Avoid caffeine and alcohol before bedtime.
 Give your digestive system a break, and avoid large or heavy meals before bedtime.
 Your body needs time and energy to digest large meals, interfering with a good night’s rest.
 If you need a late-night snack, better foods for better sleep can include yogurt, hummus, rice, nuts, or whole grains.

 Start healthy bedtime habits